stevana/coverage-guided-pbt/README-unprocessed.md

 information is not used to guide the input generation process.

 By now we should have enough background to see that the idea of combining coverage-guidance and property-based testing makes sense.
-What if we can use user provided generators to kick start the exploration, but then mutate the data and use coverage information to find problems that wouldn't have been surfaced with the user provided input generators alone, or recall from the example in the introduction, the probability of generating the input in a single shot is simply too unlikely.
+Basically what we'd like is to:

+1. Use user provided generators to kick start the exploration in the right direction;
+2. Mutate the generated data, while preserving its type, to surface bugs that user provided generators alone wouldn't have found;
+3. Use coverage information to iteratively get deeper into the state space of the system under test, like in the "bad!" example from the motivation.

 ### After 2015